-Amazon's Android tablet to be dubbed Kindle Fire, debut this week?Alex Wagner - Deputy Managing Editor, News Desk
+Amazon's Android tablet to be dubbed Kindle Fire, debut this week?Alex Wagner - Editorial Director of News and Content

 Last week, Amazon sent out invites for an event this Wednesday, leading many to speculate that the retailer had finally decided to unveil its Android-powered tablet that we first learned of almost exactly one year ago.
 Now a report from MG Siegler of TechCrunch (the same source of Amazon tablet details that leaked earlier this month) has emerged claiming that yes, Amazon will be announcing its tablet, and that it's calling the device the "Kindle Fire."

 Siegler also shared some more information about the Kindle Fire, saying that the device will launch with a dual-core TI OMAP processor similar to the one found in the BlackBerry PlayBook, although the CPU's clock speed isn't known.
 The Kindle Fire will also reportedly launch without a built-in email client, although users will be able to download one through the Amazon Appstore or use the slate's web browser.
 Reports have also popped up that Amazon has been busy signing content deals with Fox (for streaming video) as well as magazine publishers in order to have plenty of video and print content ready for Fire users.
 One other quick note: originally the price for the Kindle Fire was rumored to be $250, but now it's being suggested that the price could actually be set at $300.